perara/MapAI-Competition/README.md

 When the deadline is finished, we will evaluate all of your code on the hidden test-dataset and publish the results on a github page.

+### Checklist before submission

+* Verify that, from inside the src folder, you can run the following commands:
+  * `python3 evaluate_task_1.py --dtype validation --device cuda:0`